DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>Then the AI model returns a Score based on the data introduced and feedback for every step.
 The responses, feedback and score are stored.</li>
-  <li>Users can manually update the pre-filled responses on the form at any time and also re-populate with AI by clicking on "Refill", for instance if more information has been recorded on de Deal.</li>
+  <li>Users can manually update the pre-filled responses on the form at any time.
+Additionally, they can re-populate the form with AI by clicking on "Refill", for instance, if more information has been recorded on the Deal.</li>
   <li>Clicking on Score will trigger the AI to reassess and recalculate the Score based on updated data.</li>
 </ul>